camybish/CV/README.md

 - Bouldering
     - Bouldering is really a puzzle.
 How do you take full advantage of the wall in front of you in order to get to the top?
 Learning how to make the most of complicated holes and trusting your abilities to take steps you didn't think you could

+- Journaling
+    - Journaling as well as some other forms of writing have helped me to continually develop my communication skills and have helped give me the interesting writing challenge of making the mundane moments exciting to read about.

 ((Any cool stuff that makes you a super part of a software development team))